Deepak Foundation: History

-The foundation gradually made a foray into sectors like livelihood promoting by setting up first women's dairy cooperative societies and women's self-help groups, disaster relief and rehabilitation, preschool education, HIV prevention and adolescent health.
+The foundation gradually made a foray into sectors like livelihood promoting by setting up the first women's dairy cooperative societies and women's self-help groups, disaster relief and rehabilitation, preschool education, HIV prevention, and adolescent health.

-In the early nineties the foundation started to promote socio-economic development of the communities through Women's Savings, Credit groups and the first Women's Diary Cooperative in 1995.
+In the early nineties, the foundation started to promote the socio-economic development of the communities through Women's Savings, Credit groups, and the first Women's Dairy Cooperative in 1995.

-Due to heavy influx of migrant workers in industrial belts, the foundation initiated HIV/AIDS prevention interventions in 1997.
+Due to the heavy influx of migrant workers in industrial belts, the foundation initiated HIV/AIDS prevention interventions in 1997.

-Since 2004-2005 the Deepak Foundation is in partnership with the Department of Health and Family Welfare, Government of Gujarat provides motherhood and child survival in the entire tribal area of Vadodara district.
+Since 2004-2005 the Deepak Foundation is in partnership with the Department of Health and Family Welfare, Government of Gujarat providing motherhood and child survival in the entire tribal area of Vadodara district.

 Today, the Organization has evolved into a full-fledged foundation covering all 1548 villages of Vadodara district in Gujarat.
-The interventions that initially catered to the needs of only the industrial workers for nearly twenty years today through its multifaced programs reaches out to nearly 2 million population spread over 1548 villages of Vadodara district to provide services in various development sectors through Public Private Partnership (PPP).
+The interventions that initially catered to the needs of only the industrial workers for nearly twenty years today through its multifaceted programs reach out to nearly 2 million population spread over 1548 villages of Vadodara district to provide services in various development sectors through Public Private Partnership (PPP).